Last updated on August 21, 2020 at 12:38 pm

 Katrina.
 Irene.
 Sandy.
 All three are now names for the history books.
-The season may be winding down, but that doesn’t mean the next one isn’t right around the proverbial corner.
+With hurricane season in full swing, the next big storm could be right around the corner.
 Follow these tips to make sure you and your family are ready for the next one to come our way:

 Develop and follow a family 9-1-1 communication plan.
 An out-of-state relative or friend can serve as your family’s main contact in an emergency.
 Make sure everyone knows the telephone number of this contact by heart, or has it handy so they can access it in a hurry.

 Shelter in place?
 Have a family emergency plan – make sure everyone in your family knows where to go and how to find each other during an emergency evacuation.
-Remember that cell phones may be down, so have a backup plan and place to meet if that happens and you are separated—which could happen during a work/school day.
-Choose a public place: your child’s school, for example, or another shelter-friendly place in or close to your neighborhood.
+Remember that cell phones may be down, so have a backup plan and place to meet if that happens and you are separated — which could happen during a work/school day.
+Choose a public place: your child’s school, for example, or another shelter-friendly location in or close to your neighborhood.
 Everyone in your family should know where to go and know how to get there.

 - 3-day supply minimum of water (one gallon per person, per day)